gpageot/JenkinsUE4/Documentation/SETUP.md

 - In the pipeline > script section paste the content of the java file
 - Click Save

-Note: You may need to comment the slack related code if you're not using that plugin
+Note: You may need to comment the Slack related code if you're not using that plugin

 For the replicate pipeline, make sure to create a P4 workspace with option "rmdir" and "clobber"